EU Horizon 2020

 FUN2MODEL Research Themes:

-Safety, Robustness and Fairness Guarantees
+Safety, Robustness, Optimality and Fairness Guarantees

 « Overview